 Dyslexia A kind of LD which affects reading and related language-basedprocessing skills

 Dyscalculia A kind of LD which affects person’s ability to understand numbers and learn math facts

 A kind of LD which affects a person’s handwriting ability and fine motor skills

-Role of Habilitation therapies in the management of LD Children might benefit from individual education program, school program, home program, cognitive behavior therapy, psychotherapy.
+Role of Habilitation therapies in the management of LD Children might benefit from remedial education sessions like individual education program, school based program, and home based program, cognitive behavior therapy, psychotherapy, and occupational therapy.

-Role of medical management in children with LD Children with LD can have associated disorders, including depression, anxiety, aggression, or oppositional behavior, which can be managed by the child psychiatrist with both medicinal therapy and psychotherapy.
-A few children with LD should be checked by ENT surgeons and Eye Surgeon before starting the habilitation therapies.
+Role of medical management in children with LD Children with LD can have associated disorders, including depression, anxiety, aggression, or oppositional behavior, which can be managed by the child psychiatrist / neurologist with both medicinal therapy and psychotherapy.
+All children with LD should be checked by ENT surgeons and Eye Surgeon before starting the habilitation therapies.